thennak3/AiJobAnalyzer/README.md

 Once a response is received back from OpenAI you will receive a suitability score and a details link you can hover over to see more information.

+Plugin data is stored in an IndexedDB and kept for 1 week.

 NOTE: If you're pushing a request for this repo ensure you do not commit your API key.